 Welcome!
 This site reflects the work of Indigenous young people and adult allies who are addressing gender inequality and gender-based violence through two Women & Gender Equality Canada (WAGE) supported projects; More Than Words (MTW) & Pathways2Equity (P2E).

-The project builds on the SSHRC-IDRC Partnership Networks for Change and Well-being: Girl-led ‘from the ground up’ policymaking to address sexual violence in Canada and South Africa.
-In that project, we have laid the foundation for collaboration and successful partnering over the last six years by building skills and capacity for Indigenous young people to respond to SGBV in their own communities through arts-based approaches.
+This work builds on the SSHRC-IDRC Partnership; Networks for Change and Well-being: Girl-led ‘from the ground up’ policymaking to address sexual violence in Canada and South Africa.
+Networks for Change laid the foundation for collaboration and successful partnering over the last seven years through skills and capacity building with Indigenous young people to support their response to Sexual and Geder-Based Violence (SGBV) in their own communities through arts-based approaches.

 MTW supports a generation of youth leaders who have already participated in Networks for Change as they mentor (or become aunties to) a new generation of youth and become equality advocates within their communities.
 Youth and their allies are developing a trail of promising practices to support the uptake of similar work in more communities.
 By consulting with community organizations and advocates across Canada, a network of young people, practitioners, and researchers is growing to champion youth-led arts-based approaches and storytelling to address SGBV.